psimonson/boot32-barebones/README.md

 			2b - cdrecord dev=<devid> speed=12 -pad -v -eject boot32-barebones.iso
 			2c - NOTE: <devid> = #,#,# from cdrecord -scanbus (2a).

+### PATCHES

+ - login.patch - Adds a simple login to the operating system.

+#### Apply the patches like this!

+		cd into boot32-barebones root directory then,
+		git apply patches/<patch-name>.patch

 ### TODO

  - Check marks are already completed.